-- 8) Lead the fish alongside the boat and try and get a measurement of the length of the fish by marking the position of the tip of the lower jaw and the fork of the tail on the side of the boat (see diagrams on page 8 and 15).
+- 8) Lead the fish alongside the boat and try and get a measurement of the length of the fish by marking the position of the tip of the lower jaw and the fork of the tail on the side of the boat (see Diagram 9 on page 9 and Diagram 14 on page 18).
 Importantly, make sure that the fish is not already tagged!
-If it is try and get the tag number without harming the fish or removing the tag. - 9) Once the fish calms down, insert the tag into the "shoulder" muscle just under the dorsal fin (see diagram on page 15).
-Avoid any chance of inserting the tag into, or below the lateral line, the head or gills as the tag may pierce vital organs. - 10) Insert the tag the full 50-70mm (7 cm) into the muscle at an angle of about 45°.
+If it is try and get the tag number without harming the fish or removing the tag. - 9) Once the fish calms down, insert the tag into the "shoulder" muscle just under the dorsal fin (see Diagram 14 on page 18).
+Avoid any chance of inserting the tag into, or below the lateral line, the head or gills as the tag may pierce vital organs. - 10) Insert the tag the full 50-70mm (7cm) into the muscle at an angle of about 45°.
 It is important that the tag applicator has a stopper to achieve this. - 11) The fish should be tagged without excessive handling or allowing it to injure itself on the vessel's hull or transom.